Crane LMI Computer Replacement Experts

 • Retain full lockout capabilities

-Grove Crane Computer Project Overview
+Grove Crane Computer Replacement Overview

-This customer was a large builder in the northwest focusing on large commercial facilities as well as custom build homes.
+This customer is a large builder in the northwest focusing on large commercial facilities as well as custom build homes.
 Their crane was in overall good condition as it had been well maintained and had conservative use in their construction projects.
 The crane's old PAT DS350 LMI system however had deteriorated significantly and was giving constant E95 error codes (undetermined error).
-We worked with this customer to find an LMI replacement system that was in their budget but with functionality on both main and auxiliary line and was rugged enough to withstand the northern winters and provide years of trouble free use.
+We worked with this customer to find an LMI replacement system that was in their budget with functionality on both main and auxiliary line and was rugged enough to withstand the northern winters and provide years of trouble free use.

 Link Belt HC248H